 There are some thrift stores (Salvation Army is one of them) that offer discounts through coupons.
 You can either print them from the store’s website or you can sign up to their online mailing list and coupons will be emailed to you.

-Other times you will find coupons in the mail, and even in store occasionally (sometimes when you buy something, you are awarded with coupons for your next purchase).
+Other times you will find coupons in the mail, and even in-store occasionally (sometimes when you buy something, you are awarded coupons for your next purchase).

 Ask for a discount

 That’s right, just come out and ask for it.
 If you want to purchase a dining room set that is selling for $150, offer $100 and see what happens.
 If you want to purchase 10 t-shirts that are $2 each, ask if you can have them all for $15.